Fungi Academy — Standalone Nav (Jasper Paste Version)

 Good news: you can make your own mushroom chocolate without a refiner!
 You can just buy some really good chocolate bars and the chocolate maker has already done the hard part for you.

-Once you source your chocolate (skipping Steps 1 & 2 from the full instructions above) 👉Start at Step 3 of the process — melting your chocolate.
+Once you source your chocolate (skipping Steps 1 & 2 from the full instructions above), start at Step 3 — melting your chocolate.

 Knowing Your Dose